aspiers/git-deps/README.md

 mode, two SHA1s are output per line, indicating that the first depends on the second.

+If you run with the `--serve` option then it will start a lightweight webserver and output a URL you can connect to for dynamically visualizing and navigating the dependency graph.

 Development / support / feedback
 --------------------------------